Measure What Matters

 Why Reflection Sciences

-Our patent-pending MEFS™ early learning and kindergarten readiness assessment tool is based on state-of-the-art research and provides accurate and actionable information for all learners.
+Our patented MEFS App™ early learning and kindergarten readiness assessment tool is based on state-of-the-art research and provides accurate and actionable information for all learners.

 An Objective Measure

 With traditional rating-scale assessments, the results are subjective and prone to bias.
 Subjective results are generally not sensitive to change.
-But MEFS™ fixes that.
+But the MEFS App™ fixes that.
 Our objective kindergarten and early learning readiness test provides unbiased results and is extremely sensitive to change.
 This means you can:

 • Test groups of students with similar backgrounds, obtaining differentiated results